sparrowcode/sparrowcode.io-content/en/tutorials/uiviewcontroller-lifecycle.md

 > View is not created after controller initialization

-A system needs a reason to create a view.
+A system needs a reason to create a `view`.
 The lifecycle concept is built around this feature.
-Just keep in mind that a view is created out of necessity.
+Just keep in mind that a controller's `view` is created out of necessity.

 ![About lifecycle of `UIViewController`](https://cdn.sparrowcode.io/tutorials/uiviewcontroller-lifecycle/hello.jpg)